rahogaboom/rdx/README.md

             number 3 is a test with a much larger trie.  this produces a 4M output file. running './rdx_pat.mk' will run all the tests.  the code and output is numbered by 1,2,3.
          f. the rdx_pat.mk script now has a clean mode.  do './rdx_pat.mk clean'.

-   - Version v1.0.3:
-         a. modified insert to use the same type keys array with key boolean bytes required to be set to 1 (use all keys).  this makes the the keys array arguments uniform over all routines.
-         b. updated and simplified the test code the reflect the change to the insert routine.
-         c. ran tests with much larger MAX_NUM_RDX_NODES, NUM_KEYS and NUM_KEY_BYTES.

-   - Version v1.0.2:
-         a. search/delete/print now only require a subset of keys(from 1 to NUM_KEYS keys) - insert still requires a full set of keys of course.
-         b. the distinction between C and C++ code is removed.  only one version is provided.  the rdx_pat.mk script can be run with clang, gcc or g++.
-         c. the test suite has been improved substantially.  new tests for search/delete/print with a single key have been added.  the rdx_pat_test.results file of test output should be much more readable and the correspondence of results with example code should be clearer.

 API: